Cover photo for Virginia W. Midouhas's Obituary

 Yardley, PA

-Gifted with a beautiful singing voice, Virginia sang her first solo in church when she was just fourteen years old.
-While in high school, she sang in a girl’s trio that was awarded the second-place prize in the national competition in Albany, New York in 1940.
+Virginia filled her home with music.
+A gifted singer, she was always practicing her vocal exercises, learning a new operatic aria, or humming a favorite tune.
+She performed her first solo in church when she was just fourteen years old.
+She sang the hymn “In the Garden.”
+While in high school, she harmonized in a girl’s trio that was awarded the second-place prize in the national competition in Albany, New York.
 As an adult, Virginia, a first soprano, was the soloist at the Bristol Presbyterian Church.
 She also sang at weddings and community events.
-When she moved to Yardley, Virginia joined the choir of the Morrisville Presbyterian Church.
-She codirected and performed in the MPC Players’ theater productions.
+She caroled at Christmastime.
+When she moved to Yardley, Virginia joined the choir of the Morrisville Presbyterian Church and performed in community theater.

-Virginia worked as a secretary.
-During World War II, she was the secretary to the vice-president of a company that manufactured parts for the Navy’s bomber planes.
-Here she used her excellent typing, Gregg shorthand and grammar skills.
+Virginia used her typing and shorthand skills as a secretary at Fleetwings, Inc., a company that manufactured parts for the Navy’s bomber planes during World War II.
+It was there that she met her future husband.
+He was smitten when he heard her sing in the company’s talent show.
 Later in life, she became a legal secretary, specializing in the preparation of estate documents.
 Virginia enjoyed the challenging work and did not retire until the age of eighty.

 Virginia is survived by her children Stephen Conrad Midouhas (Robin), Elizabeth Durkin (the late Maurice), Amy Keating (John); her grandchildren Stephen Clark Midouhas (partner Cayte Castrillon), Emily Midouhas (Alexander Uregian), Matthew Durkin, Timothy Durkin, Patrick Durkin, John Wyatt Keating, Kathryn Keating; and her great-granddaughters Elisabeth Uregian and Anne Uregian.